Washington, DC (Sports Network) - Jordan Zimmermann allowed just two hits en

 nine to notch his fourth complete game of the season.

 Denard Span and Jayson Werth each drove in a pair of runs while Bryce Harper,

-within 4 1/2 games of the Cincinnati Reds for the final NL Wild Card spot.
+remain five games behind the Cincinnati Reds for the final NL Wild Card spot.

 Jacob Turner (3-8) allowed five runs on seven hits over 5 1/3 innings to

 Washington exploded for seven runs in the sixth inning.

 Back-to-back singles from Span and Ryan Zimmerman to open the inning set the

 table for Werth, who cleared the bases with a double to left.
 Harper followed

 with a double of his own to right to plate Werth.

 After Desmond grounded out, Adam LaRoche worked a walk, spelling the end of